 We took an afternoon flight coming home so by the time we got home it was about 10pm.
 Aiden fell asleep in the car, but if I were to do this trip again with a baby, I would probably take a morning flight, just because he was usually in a better mood in the mornings and he could have gone to bed at his normal east coast bed time.
 Once we were home we really didn’t have any issues with him re-acclimating to his normal routine/time zone; if anything, for the first few days he would take a long nap right after his first feeding of the day.

 Have you done a trip with a time difference with your little one?
-What tips would you recommend?
+What tips would you recommend for managing a time change with a baby?